Qualitative Analysis of Organic Compounds

 Describe the interference caused by the simultaneous presence of nitrogen and sulphur in the Lassaigne’s test for halogens.

-True or False: The Lassaigne’s test can be used to detect fluorine in organic compounds.
+The Lassaigne’s test is used to detect the presence of which elements in organic compounds?